-These qualifications are designed for those learners who want to become MOT Testers for motorcycles and motorcycle/side car combinations.
-These learners will already hold a current and full driving licence for the class of vehicle to be tested, be a skilled technician with a minimum of 4 years' full time experience and meet all of the prerequisites as stated below.
+These qualifications are designed for those learners who want to become MOT Testers for light vehicles.
+These learners will already hold a current and full driving licence for the class of vehicle to be tested, be a skilled technician with a minimum of 4 years' full time experience and meet all of the prerequisites as stated below for their chosen class of vehicle.